jmfieldman/Cadmium/README.md

 Even seasoned veterans are still susceptible to the occasional ```1570: The operation couldn’t be completed``` or ```13300: NSManagedObjectReferentialIntegrityError```

-Many of the common issues arise because the standard Core Data framework is lenient about allowing code that does the Wrong Thing; only throwing an error on the eventual attempt to save (which may not be proximal to the offending code.)
+Many of the common issues arise because the standard Core Data framework is lenient about allowing code that does the Wrong Thing and only throwing an error on the eventual attempt to save (which may not be proximal to the offending code.)

 Cadmium performs aggressive checking on managed object operations to make sure you are coding correctly, and will raise exceptions on the offending lines rather than waiting for a save to occur.